dhiltonp/hexbright/README.md

 ---

 Be aware that this library is a work in progress.
-In particular, the accelerometer api may change, and it is not yet optimized.
+In particular, the accelerometer api will change, and it is not yet optimized.

 Enjoy!